eegli/tinyparse/docs/reference/cli-options.md

 expect(positionals).toStrictEqual(['hello-world']);
 ```

-You can put additional constraints on positional arguments, e.g., set a range of allowed values.
-See [Positional Arguments](reference/positional-args.md) for more information.
+This is the basc behavior when no subcommands are specified.
+See [Subcommands](reference/subcommands.md) for more information.

 ### Boolean Flags